"I float in liquid gardens from as far away as Jupiter sulpher mines"

 Stone Free, Valleys Of Neptune, Bleeding Heart, Hear My Train A Comin', Mr. Bad Luck, Sunshine Of Your Love, Lover Man, Ships Passing Through The Night, Fire, Red House, Lullaby For The Summer, Crying Blue Rain

 The sound here however is absolutely top notch, as if it was recorded last week.
 So full marks to Eddie Kramer and his team for the successful mastering.
 I did find the sound it a little too harsh on my first listen (I immediately turned down the treble and jacked up the bass).
-So here is a look through the tracks, starting with the "newer" songs:
+So here is a look through the tracks:

-Back to Olympic for yet another studio tryout of "Lover Man" here.
+Lover Man - Another track from Chas's 1987 overdubbing session for yet another studio tryout of "Lover Man".
 There was already a version of the song on "South Saturn Delta" and two on the box set!
 This version has a slower chugging rhythm and Jimi's playing is just terrific.
 It's a great track but surely another song would have added more variety to the successive studio releases.
 This track has already been in the shops on the unofficial "Studio Outtakes Volume 2" from Radiactive Records in 2004.

 Apart from the few exceptions, this album could almost have been titled "The 1969 sessions" and it should really have been put out on Dagger Records for experienced collectors (no pun intended).
 Still, younger fans will find this interesting and realise that even in more relaxed situations, Jimi could really put some hot music down on tape.
 For older fans it is also quite rewarding with a few genuine new tracks for the collection, though some fans criticise the rather uneven compiling, the use of the 1987 Chandler overdubs and the more recent cutting and pasting by Kramer.
 I think he did a good job overall, though I would have sequenced the album differently.